electricbookworks/electric-book/_docs/editing/images.md

 }
 ```

-We've done very little testing with this so far.
-YMMV.
+We've done very little testing with this so far, so your results may vary.

 There is another example [here](https://github.com/electricbookworks/electric-book/issues/164).